-Earn Bachelor of Science and Master of Science in Bioengineering degrees within five years
+Earn Bachelor of Science and Master of Science in Bioengineering degrees in five years.

 UW Bioengineering offers a combined Bachelor of Science and Master of Science in Bioengineering (B.S./M.S.) to students who have earned their B.S. from our department.
-Students generally complete the program within five years.
-In some cases, the B.S. portion may take longer than four years but the MS portion is strictly limited to one calendar year immediately following completing the B.S.
+The program can generally be completed in five years.
+In some cases, the B.S. portion may take longer than four years, but students must complete the M.S. within one year immediately following the B.S.

 - Prior to the first quarter, identify which track to pursue (BPS: Bioengineering Professional Series or PTC: Program on Technology Commercialization).